 - Swiss army knife

 - Climbing rope or paracord

-When you are on the trail, you can get in some dangerous or uncomfortable situation.
+When you are on the trail, you can get in some dangerous or uncomfortable situations.
 That is why it is essential to be always prepared for anything because you never know what can go wrong.
-These tools that we have mentioned will keep you comfortable and alive until the help arrives.
+These tools that we have mentioned will keep you comfortable and alive until help arrives.

 - Snacks and lunch in the box